CONGRESSIONAL DISTRICT COMMITTEES

 - The Congressional District Committee shall also meet at the call of the district Chair or at the call of twenty-five (25) percent of the members of the committee.
 Notice of such meetings shall be in writing stating the time and place of the meeting, the name or names of the calling authority, and shall be addressed to each member with the postage prepaid and deposited in the United States mail at least seven (7) days prior to said meeting.
 Written notice may be waived by written waiver signed by at least two-thirds (2/3) of the members of the district committee.

 SECTION 3.05 – OFFICER ELECTIONS

-At the required organizational meeting, the Congressional District committee shall organize by the election of one (1) of its members as Chair and one (1) as Vice-Chair, one (1) a man and one (1) a woman, and a Secretary and a Treasurer, one of whom shall be a woman and one a man, but who may or may not be members of the committee.
-All Congressional District committee officers must reside within the Congressional District in which they serve.
+At the required organizational meeting, the Congressional District Committee shall organize by the election of one of its members as Chair and one of its members as Vice Chair, one of whom shall be a woman and one of whom shall be a man, and a secretary and a treasurer, one of whom shall be a woman and one of whom shall be a man, who may or may not be members of the committee.
+All Congressional District Committee officers must reside within the congressional district in which they serve.

 SECTION 3.06 – OFFICER DUTIES

 The officers of the Congressional District Committee shall have the powers, duties, and limitations normally recognized function of their office.
-Within forty-eight (48) hours after the required statutory meeting, the Congressional District Chair shall notify the State Party Chair, at headquarters, in writing of the names, addresses and telephone numbers of the new Congressional District officers.
+Within forty-eight (48) hours after the required statutory meeting, the Congressional District Chair shall notify the State Party Chair, at headquarters, in writing of the names, addresses, email addresses, and telephone numbers of the new Congressional District Committee officers.

 SECTION 3.07 – OFFICER TERMS